craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *NAME* artifact has this effect...

 ###### Iridescent Brick
-> 'A thick rectangular brick of some iridescent material.'
+> 'A thick rectangular brick of some iridescent material.
+It squishes and forms to your grip, and then regains it's rectangular shape as you let it be.'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...